 We all are collections of stories.
 Stories shape our reality and define our identities and lives.
-Accordingly, those who master the art and craft of storytelling have a great advantage in communication, are more effective in their work, and more successful in their social life.
+Accordingly, those who master the art and craft of storytelling have a great advantage in communication, are more effective in their work, and are more successful in their social life.

-Moreover, if storytelling is important for anyone, it is fundamental for those who made communication their daily professional activity, teachers for instance.
-This course will introduce the participants to the core features of storytelling through examining stories from the oral tradition, as well as contemporary and technology-based stories from movies, comics, and videogames.
+Moreover, if storytelling is important for anyone, it is fundamental for those who make communication their daily professional activity, teachers for instance.
+This course will introduce the participants to the core features of storytelling by examining stories from the oral tradition, as well as contemporary and technology-based stories from movies, comics, and video games.

 By the end, the participants will be more aware of the immense power stories have in everyday life, and will be able to use this understanding to improve their attitude, as well as their professional and personal life.

 Participants in the course will learn to: